 Therefore, you need someone to manage those products.

-And every product manager must ask themselves what they’re selling and who are the buyers.
+Every product manager must ask what they’re selling and who the buyers are.

-This thought begins by first understanding whether your product is physical or virtual.
+Crafting an amazing product begins by understanding whether it is physical or virtual.

-When we think of a product, what comes to mind are things like furniture, iPhones, or computers that we can call “physical products.”
+When we think of a product, things that come to our mind are furniture, iPhones, or computers.

-On the other hand, virtual products offer services or experiences such as mobile apps, education, or software.
+On the other hand, virtual products offer services such as mobile apps, education, or software.

-This new era of virtual products has brought about changes to the traditional ways of business and increased the value of product managers.
+This new era of virtual products has changed the traditional ways of business.

 What Are the Examples of Product?

-The vehicle is the product for the car user.
-Although most automobile customers will never notice them, these computer chips are valuable to the automaker who developed the car and the technician who maintains and fixes it.
+However, these computer chips are valuable to the automaker who develops the car and the technician who repairs it.